Darkness4/blog/pages/blog/2023-09-22-learn-programming-language/page.md

 Most of them recommend Python, in which I certainly do **not** recommend.

-There is a lot of criterias to consider when choosing a programming language, especially the first.
+There is a lot of criteria to consider when choosing a programming language, especially the first.

-## Criterias
+## Criteria

 Before they even start, in reality, someone never wants to program first.
 Instead, they have an idea in mind, and want to make it possible.